 Valves requiring operation during plant operation or in an emergency shall be located as follows, otherwise, such valves shall be equipped with chain operators or extension stems:

 - Horizontally installed valves 6″ (150 mm) and smaller – the bottom of the handwheel shall not be higher than 2.25 m or the maximum height to the centerline of the handwheel shall be 2.3 m above grade or platform, whichever governs.

 - Horizontally installed valves 8″ (200 mm) and larger – maximum height to the centerline of the handwheel shall be 1.95m.

 - The preferred height to the centerline of all valves shall be 1.5 m above grade or platform.

-- Horizontally installed wrench operated plug, ball or butterfly valves shall be positioned so that the wrench movement arc is no higher than 2.3 m above grade or platform.
+- Horizontally installed wrench-operated plug, ball, or butterfly valves shall be positioned so that the wrench movement arc is no higher than 2.3 m above the grade or platform.

 Equipment Clearance and Access Guidelines

 Layout and Safety Design Rules for Furnaces and Fired Heaters

 - Several furnaces in the same or different services and part of the same process unit or facility, together with associated close-coupled equipment, may be located in a single area and shall be segregated within that area only as required for operational and maintenance requirements.